The 3 Best Small RV Air Conditioners: Brand Buying Guide

 There’s no one-size-fits-all.

-To avoid shopping pig in the Poke, create a checklist of the features that you seek from the air conditioner.
+To avoid shopping pig in the Poke, create a checklist of the features you seek from the air conditioner.

 The essential checklist for buying RV air conditioners

-What is the size of the RV?
+1. What is the Size of the RV?

 What’s the size of the RV?
 Do you want the entire living space to be cooled?
 Or are you only looking for one part of it to be covered by the air conditioner, like the bedroom or the living room?
-The bigger the space, the more power you need.
-The more power you need, the larger the air conditioner (read pricier).

-The BTU rating
+The BTU Rating

-If you have a small or medium-sized trailer like a Jayco Hummingbird or a Springdale mini, then you can look for an air conditioner rated from 5000-7000 BTU.
-By the way, a lot of campers these days look to buy the best one that they can afford, pooh-poohing the whole BTU thing.
-The additional cooling capacity might just come in handy on a bad day after all.
+By the way, many campers look to buy the best one they can afford, pooh-poohing the whole BTU thing.
+The additional cooling capacity might just come in handy on a bad day.

-Power consumption
+Power Consumption

-Air conditioners, in general, are power-hungry appliances.
-So you’d want to factor in the cost of running the unit for extended time periods during the hot summer months.
-Considering that it will be powered by a portable generator (unless you have a solar grid) whenever you aren’t around a campsite, ensure that you know the exact draw or at least a ballpark figure.
+Considering that it will be powered by a portable generator (unless you have a solar grid) whenever you aren’t around a campsite, ensure you know the exact draw or a ballpark figure.

-You need the continuous draw rating, as well as the startup, draw to run the math.
-Both these numbers will be printed on the unit itself.
 For example, a 900W Yamaha inverter generator can power a 5000 BTU wall-mounted air conditioner for almost 8-9 hours on less than 1 gallon of gas.

 A few external variables might reduce or increase that.
 But that’s a good ballpark figure to go by.